Strippit FC1000/3 Machine

 at over 3 Amps, and Motor will Not even turn!

-9 -- A Bad Motor will often Also Have a Rough, Burnt, and
+9 -- A Bad Motor will often Have a Noisy, Rough, Burnt,

 FC1000/3 Press Drives are Quite Reliable, but are not trouble free.

-They "Punch Too Fast" in my Opinion, which leads to Tool Stripping Trouble if your Tooling is not kept in Excellent Condition, with proper Die Clearances, Etc. The Fast Press Speed also leads to Rapid Clutch & Brake Wear, Splin-Hub Wear, Flywheel Bearing Wear, and Stress on the Crankshaft.
+They "Punch Too Fast" in My Opinion, which leads to Tool Stripping Trouble if your Tooling is not kept in Excellent Condition, with proper Die Clearances, Etc. The Fast Press Speed also leads to Rapid Clutch & Brake Wear, Splin-Hub Wear, Flywheel Bearing Wear, and Stress on Crankshaft.

 Kind of Looks like This.